epulla/moodle-api-handler/README.md

 Moodle API Handler is an open-source tiny app that helps to manage your [API functions from Moodle](https://docs.moodle.org/dev/Web_service_API_functions).
 Here's what you can do:

+> [!IMPORTANT]
+> Users can only authenticate with a Google account.

 - Create and save Moodle APIs.
 - Make an API request to your hosted Moodle.
 - See a history of calls you made before and their responses.